twilio-professional-services/flex-project-template/docs/docs/how-it-works/08_scripts.md

 ```

 ## Add feature

-(the following is only applicable when using the flex v2 plugin)

 When adding new features to the template, some boilerplate is required.
 This script does all of that for you, specifically: